Fraud nation: The numbers behind credit card fraud

 Given how fast the world turns, consumers must vigilantly stay on top of who’s charging us and for what.
 Fortunately, we can assume that banking institutions are more vigilant than ever when monitoring fraud: 53% of Americans surveyed found out their account had been compromised after their bank reached out to them directly.
 Although the most common way individuals were notified of fraud was by phone call, 36% Americans found out they’d fallen victim through their banking statements.
 The remainder were clued into a problem when they swiped their plastic at the register and received a big, fat “DECLINED”.

 We can look at the results in two ways:

-- It’s encouraging that nearly half of those surveyed are vigilant enough with their finances to catch errant charges.
+- It’s encouraging that over a quarter of those surveyed are vigilant enough with their finances to catch errant charges.